polyluxus/rwth-tools/misc/recommended-software.md

 GaussView 5 is the predecessor, which interfaces predominantly to Gaussian 09.
 They are compatible to a degree, but newer features will not be available, and vice versa.
 I personally do not recommend using it, I found it a quite painful experience.
-Please not that it is only half as capable of anything if Gaussian is not installed.
+Please note that it is only half as capable of anything if Gaussian is not installed.
 - [**Multiwfn**](http://sobereva.com/multiwfn/)
 is a multifunctional wavefunction analyser.
 It is a versatile tool to post-process quantum chemical calculations.